I bet some of your users use Snagit every day.

 It’s all included when you’re a PolicyPak Professional customer.

-When you’re ready to get serious about managing your Windows applications, like TechSmith Snagit PolicyPak is ready for you.
-Click the Download button on the right to get started today.
+When you’re ready to get serious about managing Snagit, PolicyPak is ready for you.

 Manage TechSmith’s SnagIT with PolicyPak video transcript

 Hi,everybody.
-This is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+This is Jeremy Moskowitz, Microsoft MVP, Enterprise Mobility and Founder of PolicyPak Software.
 In this video, we’re going to learn how to manage TechSmith’s Snagit using Group Policy and PolicyPak.
 I’m a big fan of Snagit, so I’m very happy that we’re able to create a PolicyPak for it.

 This is the experience that a regular user would have as soon as they log on.
 This is a one-off installation for me.
 But if you have one, five, ten, a thousand or ten thousand copies of Snagit in your enterprise and you’re employing it using the enterprise deployment technologies that you might have, you probably want to manage Snagit in a more refined way.